alttch/eva-hmi-block_ui/doc/dashboard.rst

 If button action item is unit or macro, the button becomes busy until action is finished.
 For units action is busy when their *new state != current state*.
-Parameter **busy** allows to modify *busy* status logic: setting it to *uuid* will ask HMI to check until action is finished.
+Parameter **busy** allows to modify *busy* status logic: setting it to *uuid* will ask HMI to check until action is finished checking action uuid instead of unit state.

 Default *busy* state logic for macros is *uuid*, setting it to *false* turns *busy* state checking for macros completely off.

-Setting *busy* to *lvar:group/lvar_id* will tell HMI to check specified lvar state and turn off *busy* state on button when the state is off (*status != 1*, value is null or is zero).
+Setting *busy* option to logical variable (*lvar:group/lvar_id*) will tell HMI to check specified lvar state and turn off *busy* state on button when the state is off (*status != 1*, value is null or is zero).
 This allows to use timers and flags as *busy* state indicators for the complex actions.

 Button with menu
 ----------------